ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 It is important to ensure that the batch load function returns an array of results that matches the length of the keys array provided as input.
 If the lengths do not match, the DataLoader will return an error when the `get` method is called.

-Bringing everything together, the subsequent example demonstrates how to engage a DataLoader with a GraphQL service.
+Bringing everything together, the subsequent examples demonstrates how to engage a DataLoader with a GraphQL service.

 ###### Example: Utilizing a DataLoader in a GraphQL Service